Trellis-Lab/Crypta-DigitalArt-Collectibles/README.md

-# Crypta-DigitalArt-Collectibles
+# DArdt - Decentralised Art Platform

-This project is made for Consensys Ethereum Bootcamp Spring 2019
+This project is made for Ethereal Gitcoin Hackathon
 >Author: Manank Patni

 The project creates a decentralised space for the designers and artists to showcase their craetions and earn from it.